AshTiwari/Python-Fundamentals/README.md

 ### Python Type System:
 - Python is stong and dynamic typed.
 - Dynamic Typing indicates that the type of varaible is not defined and decided at run time.
-- Strongly typed means the variables do have a type and it matters when performin goperations.
+- Strongly typed means the variables do have a type and it matters when performing operations.
 - e.g. you cannot add a string with an integer as neither of it will be implicilty converted.

 ### Variable Scoping: